-This printable craft was first shared in 2016 and has been updated and reshared for today’s audience.
+This printable craft was first published in 2016 and has been updated and reshared for today’s audience.

 You might also like our hand-sewn guinea pig pillows

 Do you have a soft spot for guinea pigs?
 I do.
 Last year we bought two adorable young pigs by the names of Bob and Lucy for our girls.
-The motivation behind buying them was the memory of how much I loved these creatures myself as a kid.

 As expected, my girls are both smitten and I’m happy to report that it’s just as amazing as I remembered to hold a baby guinea pig in your hands.
 This picture is of a one-day-old baby.

 Guinea pig babies are incredible.
 They are born completely covered in fur with their eyes open, unlike other rodents.
 Straight away, they are able to walk around and even eat grass.
 They grow fast, and after 7 weeks ours were more than ready to leave their mama.

 When the last of the babies was shipped off to his new home, Miss K asked me to make a paper guinea pig for her.